-It's that time of year - time for to keep the freezer stocked with Christmas Mix (formerly known as Christmas Crack) so there's a little somethin' somethin' on hand when the sweet tooth strikes.
+It's that time of year - time for to keep the freezer stocked with Christmas Mix (aka Christmas Crack) so there's a little somethin' somethin' on hand when the sweet tooth strikes.
 It's Chex Christmas Mix and I am READY for it.
 Between these, Peppermint Oreo Truffles and M&M Cookies we are all set for the holidays.

 Chex Christmas mix, is a holiday staple in our house.
 It's a crunchy, sweet, and salty mix that's absolutely addictive, and Thomas loves it!
 He always requests a batch when the holidays roll around.
 Bottom line - this stuff is seriously delicious.
 No matter what you call it, Chex Christmas mix is always a hit.
-So if you're looking for a festive snack to share with your friends and family, this is such a fun holiday twist of our favorite coconut white chocolate chex mix.
+So if you're looking for a festive snack to share with your friends and family, this is such a fun holiday twist of our favorite coconut white chocolate chex mix and 4th of July Mix.

 If you're looking for a delicious and festive holiday snack, look no further than chex mix!
 This sweet and salty snack is made with a combination of cheerios, rice chex, wheat chex, pretzel sticks, M&M's and white chocolate.
 It's like trail mix on steroids - it's got everything!
 My mom's been making this mix for us for ages, especially during the holiday season because it's just so gorgeous and festive.
 I like to make big batches of this and pack it up so I can give it out as gifts around this time of year!
 Also - FYI - it keeps super well in the freezer.
 So what are you waiting for?
 Give chex mix a try this holiday season!